GovTechSG/ship-hats-overview/tools-faq.md

 <br>
 <details>
   <summary>3.
 When does my project require a Dedicated Remote agent?</summary><br>
-If your build job needs to connect back to your own resources or run parallel job, you can consider adding a Dedicated Remote agent.For more information, refer to [dedicating an agent](https://confluence.atlassian.com/bamboo/dedicating-an-agent-629015108.html).
+If your build job needs to connect back to your own resources or run parallel job, you can consider adding a Dedicated Remote agent.For more information, refer to <a href="https://confluence.atlassian.com/bamboo/dedicating-an-agent-629015108.html">dedicating an agent</a>.
 </details>
 <br>
 <details>
   <summary>4.
 What is the requirement for Remote agents?</summary><br>
 Agency must ensure the Remote agents are clean and secure before SHIP-HATS approves the registration with Bamboo server.

-To setup Remote Bamboo agents, please refer to this [guide](https://confluence.ship.gov.sg/display/SHIP/Installing+Remote+Agent).
+To setup Remote Bamboo agents, please refer to this <a href="https://confluence.ship.gov.sg/display/SHIP/Installing+Remote+Agent">guide</a>.
 This page is on SHIP-HATS confluence.
 Please log in to the account to access.

-To ensure that Remote agents are clean and secure, refer to [securing your Remote agents](https://confluence.atlassian.com/bamboo/securing-your-remote-agents-289277197.html).
+To ensure that Remote agents are clean and secure, refer to <a href="https://confluence.atlassian.com/bamboo/securing-your-remote-agents-289277197.html">securing your Remote agents</a>.
 This page is on SHIP-HATS confluence.
 Please log in to the account to access.
 </details>
 <br>
 <details>
   <summary>5.
 What is a Shared Elastic agent? </summary><br>
-  A Shared Elastic agent is an on-demand Windows or Linux agent launched by Bamboo within SHIP&#39;s network to execute pipeline tasks.
+  A Shared Elastic agent is an on-demand Windows or Linux agent launched by Bamboo within SHIP's network to execute pipeline tasks.
 To leverage on elastic agent, Agency must specify the required capabilities and SHIP-HATS team will assign an agent that matches the required capabilities, if available.

   SHIP-HATS does not offer Mac OS agent as of now.

-  For more information on specifying required capabilities, refer to [Bamboo agent registration process](https://confluence.ship.gov.sg/display/SHIP/Bamboo+Agent+Registration+Process).
+  For more information on specifying required capabilities, refer to <a href="https://confluence.ship.gov.sg/display/SHIP/Bamboo+Agent+Registration+Process">Bamboo agent registration process</a>.
 This page is on SHIP-HATS confluence.
 Please log in to the account to access.
 </details>
 <br>
 <details>